 • Synthesis of the plant metabolite camalexin

 These activities emphasize not only the abilities necessary to carry out meaningful research, but also stress the importance of having good communications skills.

 Assistant Professor of Chemistry517-264-7639 Professor of Chemistry517-264-7657 Assistant Professor of Chemistry517-264-7644

 #1.
 Diverse faculty.
 Dr. Steven Wathen specializes in Organic Chemistry, Biochemistry and Cheminformatics and has more than 24 years experience teaching chemistry.
-Dr. Julius Nagy teaches General Chemistry and Analytical Chemistry as well as a class in Culinary Chemistry (before coming to Siena Heights University worked in the corporate Research and Development for 20 years).
+Dr. Julius Nagy teaches General Chemistry and Analytical Chemistry as well as a class in Culinary Chemistry; before coming to Siena Heights University, he worked in the corporate Research and Development for 20 years.
 Our newest faculty member, Dr. Krishanthi Weerasinghe teaches Physical Chemistry, Computational Chemistry and Physics.